 In March 1912, the wife of Francis M. Sparks wrote a letter to support her husband's request for a pension.
 She addressed this letter to President Taft, and it is given in full as part of the abstract of Sparks's pension file beginning on page 3831.
 In this letter, Mrs. Sparks stated that she was twenty-one years younger than her husband, and that they had twelve children, the youngest being only eleven months old.
 At least three of their children were old enough to vote in 1912, thus they were born prior to 1891.
 Unfortunately, there was no mention of Mrs. Sparks's name in the pension papers of her husband which we have obtained from the National Archives ("Selected Papers" only), nor are the names of any of their children revealed.

-c.
-Jesse T. Sparks, son of John T. and Mary Ann (Godwyn) Sparks, was born about 1847.
+54.7.3 Jesse T. Sparks was born ca. 1847.
 According to a statement contained in the application of his brother for a pension, he died during the Civil War from exposure to the weather after his parents' house was burned.